The official name of the organization shall be Agri-Business Club Alumni (ABCA), Black Hawk College East Campus.

 3. Internet Meeting ~ By authority of any Officer, Executive Secretary- Ex officio, or Associate Executive Secretary – Ex officio, an Internet meeting of the Board of Directors may be held at address special matters, which cannot be delayed until the next regularly scheduled Board meeting.
 In the event a motion is properly made and duly seconded, the motion shall be open for discussion at least seven days with any vote occurring on or after day seven .
 This is to allow adequate discussion and participation of the Board of Directors.
 All responses should be addressed to the Board as a whole.
 The Chairman or Vice Chairman shall contact any Board member, without Internet access, in his/her absence or by the Executive Secretary –Ex officio or by the Associate Executive Secretary – Ex officio, in his/her absence.
 Passage will require at least seven Board members voting in favor of the motion for passage.

-4. Conference Call Meetings- By authority of any Officer, Executive Secretary- Ex officio, or Associate Executive Secretary – Ex officio, an Internet meeting of the Board of Directors may be held at address special matters, which cannot be delayed until the next regularly scheduled Board meeting.
+4. Conference Call Meetings- By authority of any Officer, Executive Secretary- Ex officio, or Associate Executive Secretary – Ex officio, a Conference Call meeting of the Board of Directors may be held at address special matters, which cannot be delayed until the next regularly scheduled Board meeting.

 1. A quorum of the regular and special meetings will be 20% of the dues paying members.